 Press releases with long winded subject headings, uncaptioned image attachments, unchecked facts and pages of useless information.

-I cringe for the poor publicist whose name appears at the bottom for I know this may not have been their work (if it was then they should know better or come to our PitchIt2Me press release workshop) – even the best press releases can go wrong when a client gets their hands on it.
+I cringe for the poor publicist whose name appears at the bottom for I know this may not have been their work (if it was then they should come to our PitchIt2Me press release workshop) – even the best press releases can go wrong when a client gets their hands on it.

 If you are going to employ a public relations professional then trust them to do their job.
 I assume you have employed them because you don’t know how to write a press release or pitch a story to a journalist.
 So, why, then when the PR professional gives you the press release do so many clients feel they need to make their mark on it?